 This post may contain affiliate links.
 Please read our disclosure policy.

-These Easy, Cheesy Scalloped Potatoes are smothered in a creamy cheese sauce and baked to perfection.
+These easy Cheesy Scalloped Potatoes are smothered in a creamy cheese sauce and baked to perfection.
 With a quick shortcut, this classic side dish takes less than an hour from start to finish.
-They are sure to be a hit at your holiday feast.
+It’s one of those recipes my grandma made by heart, and it’s been a family favorite ever since.

 How To Make Cheesy Scalloped Potatoes